kushagarwal11ag/rock-paper-scissor/README.md

 ## Acknowledgments

-Credits to [Ania Kubow](https://www.youtube.com/@AniaKubow) for inspiring me to undertake this simple project to better my JavaScipt skills.
+Credits to [Ania Kubow](https://www.youtube.com/@AniaKubow) for inspiring me to undertake this simple project to better my JavaScript skills.